 Here’s the short answer: Everything.

-Let’s look at some of the ones you can control.
-For example, how you feel, your psychospiritual state, affects your immune system.
-That’s because your psychospiritual state has biochemical correlates.
-If you’re stressed, your body releases stress hormones, including cortisol, which suppresses immunity.
-Sustained high levels of cortisol contribute to insomnia and encourages the body to hold fat.
+Let’s look at some of the things you can control.
+For example, how you feel, your psycho-spiritual state, affects your immune system.
+That’s because your psycho-spiritual state has biochemical correlates.
+When you’re stressed, your body releases stress hormones, including cortisol, which suppresses immunity.
+Sustained high levels of cortisol contribute to insomnia and encourage the body to hold fat.

 Feeling grateful is good for your immune system.
-So is experiencing social support and feeling benevolent toward others, genuinely caring about people.
-After our free global Reiki self practice sessions, participants often express feeling grateful, in general and for the support of the community.
+So is experiencing social support, and feeling benevolent toward others, genuinely caring about people.
+After our free global Reiki self practice sessions, participants often express feeling grateful, both in general, and for the support of our community.
 It helps to deeply realize we’re not in this alone.

 Are you moving enough—walking, dancing, yoga, bike-riding, running, even stretching several times a day makes a difference.
-When you feel good, when you’re not anxious and overwhelmed, when you’re pain-free, you’re more likely to feel like moving.
+When you feel good, when you’re not anxious and overwhelmed, when you’re pain-free, or your pain is at least well managed, you’re more likely to feel like moving.
+Reduction of pain is one of the most commonly reported responses to Reiki practice.

 Everything you eat, and your ability to digest it, affects your immune system.
 Have you noticed belly gurgles (borborigme) or increased salivation when you practice self Reiki?
 That’s your digestive system engaging.